majorsilence/My-FyiReporting/Readme.txt

 reports and for inserting new tables, matrixes, and charts into existing reports." (http://www.fyireporting.com/)

 Use the report viewer .NET controls from ASP.NET, WPF, or Winforms using C#, F#, VB.NET, IronPython, or any other .NET language.
-The viewer also works in linux using mono.
+The winform viewer also works in linux using mono.
+There is also a basic Gtk# (gtk-sharp) viewer.

 My-FyiReporting is a fork of fyiReporting.
 I cannot stress this enough.
 This is a FORK.
 The main purpose is to make sure that I have a copy of fyiReporting since that project seems to be dead.